 1. Greater than and Less than in Excel to Compare Cell Values

 We can use the greater than and less than conditional operators between two cell values to compare them.
 Most of the time, conditional operators are used to compare numbers.
 The greater than operator (>) returns TRUE if the first value is greater than the second value.
 The less than operator (<) returns TRUE if the first value is less than the second value.

 - For example, take a look at the formula in cell E5 below.
 We are comparing the sales amount in cell C5 with the expenditure amount in cell D5.

 - We have written the below formula to compare these values.

 - Upon pressing ENTER, we will get the Boolean value TRUE in cell E5.
-Sales amount (C5) is greater than expenditure amount (D5).
+The sales amount (C5) is greater than the expenditure amount (D5).
 Hence, the cell is showing TRUE.